macleginn/bivaltyp/content/languages/descriptions/Kurdish_Sorani.md

 ```

-Possessive noun phrases can also be formed using the izafe construction, where the possessee precedes the possessor and is marked by the izafe suffix '-î,' which is used regardless of the possessor's person and number (see 10 and 11).
+Possessive noun phrases can also be formed using the izafe construction, where the possessee precedes the possessor and is marked by the izafe suffix *-î*, which is used regardless of the possessor's person and number (see 10 and 11).

 ```